 - Learning from the first three months of the rigorous 6 month CTI Coach Certification Program, especially from my group supervision coach – Juhree Zimmermann

-Since the Agile Industry is familiar with canvas’s I decided to convert my list to a canvas and am sharing it with you – The Coaching Discovery Canvas – v3.0
+Since the Agile Industry is familiar with canvas’s I decided to convert my list to a canvas and am sharing it with you – Co-Active Discovery Canvas-2021-12-24-v3.6. (fillable)

 I recommend that you fill the form out in the suggested order, from cell 1 to cell 14.
 But if that doesn’t work for you, surrender to your intuition, dance in the moment and go wherever you are called to go.